jutkko/homedir/README.md

 1. `git reset --hard origin/master`
 1. `. ~/.bash_profile` the first time you run this, you will get some errors, but you should stay assured.
+1. Set up the iTerm left alt meta key to ESC to enable tmux and vim navigation

 Then daily: